Code1-SecB/Code_1_FA18/final/README.md

 }
 ```

-### 13. Objects and Classes
+### 13. Objects and Classes 1

 the code below draws blob circles to the canvas. commented out at the bottom is a different code that uses a Blob class to draw the circles instead.
 The Blob constructor takes 3 parameters (x position, y position, and diameter).
-Use the commented out code at the bottom and refactor the code above into a Blob class that will construct blob objects draw blobs to the canvas using a display function.
+Use the commented out code at the bottom and refactor the code above into a Blob class that will construct blob objects and draw blobs to the canvas using a display function.

   - *for an extra credit point you can add an extra parameter that will initialize the angle variable for the blob objects. this way they can have offset size oscillation like the starter code*